1–2 spots available for Q2 · Claim yours

 Yes.
 Issue and install the cert, then flip the redirect from HTTP to HTTPS.
 There is a sub-second gap while Nginx reloads.
 Most users will not notice.

-What does the "lock" icon actually prove?
+What does the padlock icon actually prove?

 That the domain in the URL matches a cert issued by a publicly trusted CA, and that traffic to that page is encrypted.
 It does not prove the site is trustworthy, non-malicious, or legitimate as a business.